wells5609/wp-restful-api/README.md

 wp-restful-api
 ==============

-This plug-in allows you to create a public API for your WordPress-based site or application.
+Create a public API for your WordPress-based site or application.

 ###Features

- * Format responses in JSON, XML, or HTML
+ * Respond with JSON, XML, or HTML
  * Make AJAX calls cleaner, faster, and more versatile (no more admin-ajax.php)
- * Define Controllers, their routes, and query variables (by route)
+ * Define Controller query variables by route
- * Authenticate and limit requests using API keys, HTTP headers, cookies, or nonces (requires set-up)
+ * Authenticate and limit requests using cookies, headers, browser keys, or nonces (requires set-up)

 ##Plug-in Structure